noriktal/Task-Manager/README.md

 - I did't use ready-made UI components of external libraries.

 - I am aware of the fact that my solution for the collapsing behavior of table rows is not ideal.
-Note to myself: learn better ways to traverse node trees.
+Now walking the tree is done correctly, styling still isn't perfect.